mauratee/coding_resources/coding_resources.md

 #### Software Engineering :alien:

-As a new programmer, one of the biggest obstacles to learning to code is setting up a development environment and all the associated tools and processes.
+As a new programmer, one of the biggest obstacles for me to learning to code was setting up a development environment and all the associated tools and processes.
 The list below gives you a general overview of what that can look like if you want to set one up for yourself locally.
 Many classes will provide either a hosted or cloud based environment to you as part of the class or walk you through setting up your local environment step-by-step.
 This is a great option if you want more structure and guidance setting up and accessing a development environment.

 See the section below called "Free Online Classes" for other notes on development environments.